 Step 3.
 File a complete application

-A complete specification includes a Title, Description, Claims, Abstract and in some cases illustrations.
-Having a patent attorney to assist writing a complete specification is important because if granted this is all the necessary information your patent will be based on.
+A complete specification includes a Title, Description, Claims, Abstract, and in some cases, illustrations.
+Having a patent attorney to assist in writing a complete specification is important because, if granted this is all the necessary information your patent will be based on.